Frequently Asked Questions

 Courses follow the semester system like in a regular school.
 Semester 1 runs from September to the end of January and semester 2 runs from February to the end of June.
-It is recommended that you make application for fall courses no later than mid August and Winter courses no later than early January.
+It is recommended that you make application for fall courses no later than June and Winter courses no later than December.

 live_help How are online courses taught?

 When you register for an online course within the Virtual Learning Centre, you will be provided with login information such as a username and id.
 You will also receive an Internet address (URL) to your course(s) when the course begins at the start of the semester.

 When you login for the first time, you will complete the Student Guide course – the orientation for our program.
 After completing the guide you will select one of the courses you are enrolled in and an introductory message from your teacher will greet you in the Announcements section.
 This message will outline the course content and describe how the course will be delivered and what is required of you.